 The Tatra Mountains are the highest mountains in Poland.
-They are not as high as the Alps, and the highest peak within the Polish borders (Rysy) is 2499 meters high, but it very popular region for hiking in summer and for skiing in winter.
-Tatra Mountains in Poland are associated with Zakopane – which is the most popular city in this region.
+They are not as high as the Alps, and the highest peak within the Polish borders (Rysy) is 2499 meters high, but it is very popular region for hiking in summer and for skiing in winter.
+The Tatra Mountains in Poland are associated with Zakopane – which is the most popular city in this region.
 Below you’ll find information on the top things to do in Zakopane, while in another article we write about the best ways of getting to Zakopane from Krakow.

 Walk around the city

-At the end of the XIX century, Zakopane was very popular among Polish writers, poets, painters, and other important people – all of them found a lot of things to do in Zakopane.
+At the end of the XIX century, Zakopane was very popular among Polish writers, poets, painters, and other important people – all of them found many things to do in Zakopane.
 This led to the development of “Zakopianski style” in architecture.
 There are still some buildings of this style in Zakopane, including villas: „Koliba” (Koscieliska Street)– now serving as Museum of Zakopianski Style, „Oksza” – (Zamoyskiego Street) „Pod Jedlami” (Koziniec street), „Rialto” (Chalubinskiego Street) and „Konstantynowka” (Jagiellonska Street)

 Old Zakopane cemetery

-One of the most notable graves in the Zakopane Cemetery is that of the Polish painter and writer Stanisław Witkiewicz, who designed many of the wooden buildings and landmarks in Zakopane.
+One of the most notable graves in the Zakopane Cemetery is that of the Polish painter and writer Stanislaw Witkiewicz, who designed many of the wooden buildings and landmarks in Zakopane.
 His grave is marked by a unique wooden cross, which he designed himself.